haihala/MOS-6502-disassembler/README.md

 - build-release: Builds the release binary
 - build-docker: Builds a docker container and tags it as `mos-6502-disassembler`
 - bench: Runs cargo bench
-- flamegraph: Runs generates a flamegraph of the benchmarks with cargo-flamegraph
+- flamegraph-bench: Runs generates a flamegraph of the benchmarks with cargo-flamegraph
+- flamegraph-cli: Runs generates a flamegraph of the cli with cargo-flamegraph

 Run any of them with `cargo make <task>`.
 You need to install cargo-make.